ablab/spades/docs/datatypes.md

 Do not turn off SPAdes error correction (BayesHammer module), which is included in SPAdes default pipeline.

-By default we suggest to increase k-mer lengths in increments of 22 until the k-mer length reaches 127.
+By default we suggest increasing k-mer lengths in increments of 22 until the k-mer length reaches 127.
 The exact length of the k-mer depends on the coverage: k-mer length of 127 corresponds to 50x k-mer coverage and higher.
 For read length 250bp SPAdes automatically chooses K values equal to 21, 33, 55, 77, 99, 127.

-Make sure you run assembler with `--careful` option to minimize number of mismatches in the final contigs.
+Make sure you run assembler with `--careful` option to minimize the number of mismatches in the final contigs.

-We recommend you to check the SPAdes log file at the end of the each iteration to control the average coverage of the contigs.
+We recommend you to check the SPAdes log file at the end of each iteration to control the average coverage of the contigs.

 For reads corrected prior to running the assembler: